-Connecting to the InterSystems Database
+Connecting to the Database with .NET

 The code below establishes a connection to a namespace named USER.
 See “Connection Parameter Options” for a complete list of parameters that can be set when instantiating a connection object.